Intersex medical interventions: Types of intervention

 Surgical interventions can broadly be divided into masculinizing surgical procedures intended to make genitalia more like those of typical XY-males, and feminizing surgical procedures intended to make genitalia more like those of typical XX-females.
 There are multiple techniques or approaches for each procedure.
 Some of these are needed for variations in degrees of physical difference.
 Techniques and procedure have evolved over the last 60 years.
 Some of the different techniques have been devised to reduce complications associated with earlier techniques.
-There remains a lack of consensus on surgeries, and some clinicians still regard them as experimental.
+There remains a lack of consensus on surgeries, and some clinicians have stated that some procedures lack sufficient supporting evidence.

 Some children receive a combination of procedures.
 For example, a child regarded as a severely undervirilized boy with a pseudovaginal perineoscrotal hypospadias may have midline urogenital closure, third degree hypospadias repair, chordee release and phalloplasty, and orchiopexy performed.
 A child regarded as a severely virilized girl with congenital adrenal hyperplasia (CAH) may undergo both a partial clitoral recession and a vaginoplasty.